ISS-Mimic/Mimic/README.md

 -Feel free to suggest ideas!
 Best place to talk is out discord, or feel free to publish an issue

 ### Roadmap
 - [ ] Finish high-fidelity CAD & release STEP source
-- [ ] Convert dashboard to KivyMD for dark-mode toggle
-- [ ] Add MQTT bridge for external projects
+- [ ] Complete build guide
-- [ ] CI: nightly test against Lightstreamer endpoint
+- [ ] Finish Kivy telemetry screens

 ### License
 This project is licensed under the MIT License – see [`LICENSE`](LICENSE) for details.